Beerooke31/CupcakeSmash2025/content/step_5/_index.md

 }
 ```

 Press **Start**, what happens?
-Did you see the cupcake appear?
+Did you see it appear?
 Our code is running a little too fast for us to see!
-The cupcake is appearing and then immediately disappearing again, let's slow things down.
+The diamond is appearing and then immediately disappearing again, let's slow things down.

-We're going to set a time for how long we want the `up` class to stay with our little cupcake.
+We're going to set a time for how long we want the `up` class to stay with our diamond.

 ```diff
 function popUp() {